 If in Columbia for an early season game, a visit to Founders Park for the often nationally ranked University of South Carolina Gamecocks could be planned, or summer trips could be paired with the Lexington County Blowfish of the Coastal Plains League.

-Fans in Columbia do a fantastic job staying involved with both the action on the field and with the stadium entertainment team, who engages them with several call-and-respond prompts throughout the game.
+Fans in Columbia do a fantastic job staying involved with both the action on the field and with the stadium entertainment team, which engages them with several call-and-respond prompts throughout the game.

 Columbia is located at the junction of several interstate highways; I-20, I-26, and I-77 all feed directly into the city, and I-95 is not much of a side trip away either.
 This all makes Segra Park an excellent part of a baseball road trip, with its accessibility to major highways.

 The parking deck on nearby Freed Street provides parking for just $7.
 Alternatively, those showing up early enough might be able to grab one of the spots on the streets surrounding the ballpark, but the parking lots of residents and businesses in the area are not open.
 Any of the parking options at Segra Park will leave fans with only a short walk to the stadium.

 Lines to get into the stadium can be a bit long for Friday and Saturday night games, but after the initial rush when gates open, there is not much of a wait.
 Once in the stadium, the concourse is generously wide, especially once leaving the cover of the grandstand.
 There is plenty of space for fans to move about, so there does not tend to be much trouble getting around the stadium or to the seats.